barometz/ringbuf/README.md

 Or use your editor or IDE with CMake integration of choice.

+## The Future

-## TODO
+### TODO
 What can't it do?
 Well:

+- Support for user-defined/provided allocators.

+  It already uses `std::allocator` so it shouldn't require any big changes, just small and careful ones.
 - Reverse iterators.
-- There are separate tests for the deque and non-deque iterators.
+- Generic tests for the iterators of the different implementations.
-- Comparison between ring buffers of different capacities isn't possible yet.

-## NOT TODO
+### NOT TODO
 What won't it do?
-Most of these will be because of the "Readable" goal.
-A typical implementation of std::vector doesn't adhere to this, and if you've ever tried reading those you know what I mean.

 - Don't want to bother with optional features based on C++ version.
 Strictly C++11.
-- No debug-only runtime checks, other than the occasional `assert`.
+- Runtime checks are limited to the occasional `assert`.

+### MAYBE TODO

+- It's meant to be C++11-compatible without a lot of optional chunks for newer standards, but maybe we can show that it *does* match the relevant C++20 iterator concepts.
+- An implementation with mutable capacity (drop the template parameter, add a ctor parameter and a `set_capacity` member) would be slightly slower and slightly nicer to use.

 ## Performance